zynksoftware/Zynk-Workflow/_docs/Key-Concepts-Section/Tasks.md

 Tasks are individual actions that are linked together to form a Workflow.
 There are several type of tasks available when creating a Workflow in Zynk:

 **Task**
-A simple one-shot or â€œatomicâ€ action that usually accepts an input and provides an output.
+A simple one-shot or "atomic" action that usually accepts an input and provides an output.
 The majority of simple tasks do not rely on any other tasks.
-An example of this would be the "Copy File" task which copies a file from one location to another.
+An example of this would be the "Copy File" task which copies a file from one location to another.
 Simple Tasks can be chained together to achieve more complex functionality such as Downloading a Page from a Website, Converting To PDF, Sending PDF via Email.
 There are also accounting tasks to automate complex business processes such as importing Customers and Sales orders from an XML data feed.

 **Repeater Task**
 A task that loops through a data set and runs a collection of sub-tasks for each record in that data set.
 An example of this would be an [Excel Repeater](excel-repeater-task) which contains a list of email addresses and for each email address you want to create a customised report such as a Statement and then Email that statement to each customer.